filip-modlinski/recruitment-task/README.md

 - `package_ids.txt` should be in the root folder
 - `merged_labels.pdf` should be in root folder
 - log files `sms.txt` & `emails.txt` should be in root folder
+- `courier/create-pre-routing` is limited to 1 request per 5 seconds.
+You should find a way how to deal with it.

 ## Submitting
 The result is accepted as a *pull request in the fork* of this repository.